gregolly/02-ignite-timer/notions.md

 Prop Drilling: acontece quando temos muitas propriedas para comunicaco para a comunicao entre os components

 Context api permite compartilhar informacoes entra varios components ao mesmo tempo

+When we are using context api we need and change the state of a data in react, we need create a state in the father component